DeFi vs. CeFi

 CeFi platforms are usually custodial in nature.
 So, the people who run the CeFi platform are in charge of all crypto deposits on these platforms.

 Typically, CeFi platforms provide users with access to a host of financial services.
-These include conventional trading activities like crypto lending, derivatives trading, margin trading, and financial payments.
+These are things like crypto lending, trading derivatives, trading on margin, and making financial payments.
 However, users must comply with mandatory KYC requirements before accessing these services.

 Popular CeFi Platforms